atufashabnam/atufashabnam/README.md

 <h3 align="center">A passionate full stack developer from Sweden</h3>

 <p align="justify">
 Welcome to my GitHub Page.
-I am Atufa Shabnam mother and a Software Developer, I learn new things about programming and teach these things to others.
+I am Atufa Shabnam, mother and a Software Developer, I learn new things about programming and teach these things to others.
 I bring a multicultural perspective to my work.
 Skilled in multiple programming languages, web development technologies.
 Experienced in collaborating with teams to deliver highquality code within tight deadlines.
 Strong problem-solving, analytical, and communication skills.
 </p>